 In the Electoral College vote, no one candidate had a clear majority and, subsequently, the election was sent to the House of Representatives.
 Clay threw his support to Adams, who was elected on the first ballot.
 Adams's victory shocked Jackson, who had won the popular vote and fully expected to be president.
 When Adams later appointed Clay secretary of state, Jackson Democrats cried "corrupt bargain," and were enraged at the seemingly quid pro quo arrangement.

-John Quincy Adams entered the presidency with several debilitating political liabilities, including John Quincy Adams himself.
+Adams entered the presidency with several debilitating political liabilities.
 He possessed the temperament of his father: Aloof, stubborn and ferociously independent in his convictions.
-As president, John Quincy failed to develop the political relationships needed—even among members of his own party—to effect significant change.
+As president, Adams failed to develop the political relationships needed—even among members of his own party—to effect significant change.
 It didn't help that his political opponents were set on making him a one-term president.

 In his first year in office, Adams proposed several far-sighted programs that he felt would promote science, as well as encourage a spirit of enterprise and invention in the United States; these goals included building a network of highways and canals to link the different sections of the country, setting aside public lands for conservation, surveying the entire U.S. coast and building astronomical observatories.
 Adams also saw the need for practical solutions to universal problems, thusly calling for the establishment of a uniform system of weights and measures and improving the patent system.